Please see FAQs under the categories below

 Does the design meet the 2500m2 development footprint?

 Yes.
 The maximum development footprint was a requirement of the brief made by Council to provide the right balance of building to park and was in response to community feedback.
-The below diagram shows the development footprint total of 2,500m2 for the draft concept design.
+The below diagram shows the development footprint total of 2,490m2 for the concept design.

 In the above diagram, you can also see the light red dotted line which is the edges of the exclusion zone.